Android TV boxes have become very popular since they are low-cost and can stream videos nicely.

 One of the things that makes Kodi so popular is 3rd party add-ons that can be installed in to Kodi.

-The most popular 3rd party add-ons, such as Neptune Rising or Genesis Reborn, stream movies and TV shows.
+The most popular 3rd party add-ons stream movies and TV shows.

 3rd party add-ons have nothing to do with Kodi itself but simply use it as a platform.
 Much the way most programs are not created by Microsoft for a Windows computer, most add-ons are not created by Kodi developers.

 Hooking Up an Android TV Box To a TV

 Connecting to the Internet WiFi or Ethernet

-The best setup is to use a wired Ethernet cable if possible, but not everyone will have a Ethernet connection close and have to use WiFi.
+The best setup is to use a wired Ethernet cable if possible, but not everyone will have an Ethernet connection close and have to use WiFi.

 Most Android boxes will have the wireless and Ethernet in Settings–>Network–>WiFi.

 Once an internet connection is setup Kodi apps such as Kodi are ready to be used.

 Using Kodi With an Android TV Box